In this guide

 Call it something clear like "Due Diligence - [Company Name] - [Year]".
 Inside, create subfolders: Company overview, Financials, Legal, Team, Product, Customers/traction.

-Share the master folder with the investor's email.
+Share the master folder with the viewer's email.
 Set it to "can view" not "can edit".
 Uncheck any option that allows them to re-share the folder link.

 For your most sensitive documents (cap table, contracts), create individual shared links with password protection and expiration dates.
 This adds a minimal extra layer.